SV: Civilization-level quantum suicide

 inconsistent.
 The prohibition of drugs is based on similar form of

-unsound reasoning.
+unsound "reasoning".

-And I can explain how that
+> And I can explain how t

 reality, a non-computable fractal ?